SupanthaDey9/Final_Project_BCB546_Spring2024/README.md

 Figure2a-b_Annotation.ipynb is a python script file that contains the python code used to generate Figure 2a and figure 2b.

-Figure2a.png is the bar plot generated using the Dryad data and python script.
+Figure2a.png is the bar plot generated using the strawberry data and python script.

-Figure2b.png is the box plot generated using the Dryad data and python script.
+Figure2b.png is the box plot generated using the strawberry data and python script.